siraphobk/siraphobk/README.md

 #### 🎯 My goals
 - Create useful open-source projects
-- Learning new skills and frameworks
+- Learn new skills and frameworks

 #### 📫 How to reach me
 - Email: siraphob.k@outlook.com